Roll20/roll20-api-scripts/HandoutFormatter/style-library.md

 ### Newspaper (`Newspaper_css`)

 A newsprint clipping -- a condensed bold masthead headline, justified serif body copy, an italic serif byline/dateline, and a drop-shadow so the whole thing reads as a cut-out clipping rather than a full page.
-Unfortunately, Roll20 does not support multi-column divs in handouts.

 <details>
 <summary><b>Newspaper</b> &mdash; CSS</summary>